About Us

 We do this by:

-• Developing and executing programs to meet the needs of employers and job seekers
+• Developing and executing programs to meet the needs of employers and job seekers.

-• Putting forth action plans and data reports that are local and current
+• Putting forth action plans and data reports that are local and current.

-• Working with employers to identify their current and emerging skills needs
+• Working with employers to identify their current and emerging skills needs.

-• Sharing information with current job seekers, local employment services, and with future job seekers (students) through formal education systems
+• Sharing information with current job seekers, local employment services, and with future job seekers (students) through formal education systems.

-• Connecting with, advising on, and contributing to other organization’s initiative committees
+• Connecting with, advising on, and contributing to other organizations initiative committees.

 The Elgin Middlesex Oxford Workforce Planning and Development Board is one of 26 organizations across the province forming the Workforce Planning Ontario network.